P&P Frequently Asked Questions (FAQs)

-Concept Proposals:
+Concept Proposals

 When do I have to submit a concept proposal?

 A concept proposal should be submitted when a discrete concept for a manuscript has been put together and the base approach has been defined.
-You should submit the concept proposal two weeks (by 12:00p ET) before the P&P call you would like to be reviewed on.
-The P&P meets bi-weekly.

 What do I include in a concept proposal submission?